textileio/js-textile/packages/hub/README.md

 #### KeyInfo

 The `KeyInfo` object holds your API secret and so should never be used in an insecure environment (such as in an application).
-You can use `KeyInfo` with an insecure key (signing not required) from the api by leaving `secret` as an empty string `''`.
+You can use `KeyInfo` with an insecure key (signing not required) from the api by leaving `secret` off.

 ```typescript
 import { KeyInfo } from '@textile/hub'